MarioSultan/GroupsMath/README.md

 ## Documentation

 Detailed documentation is available in the [`docs`](https://github.com/MarioSultan/GroupsMath/tree/main/docs) directory of GitHub and it is developed alongside the library.

 ---

-## Project status

-GroupsMath is currently under active development.

-The project has successfully transitioned to an object-oriented interface centered around the `Group` class.
-The legacy function-based interface is being removed for future versions.
-The API should therefore be considered unstable until the `1.0.0` release, and breaking changes may occur between development versions.

----